ceng240/ceng240.github.io/index.md

 * Course assistants will hold prescheduled live sessions where students will have the chance to ask their questions, like in an "office hour" session. (will start after 4th week)
 * Starting with the 4th week, there will be a programming exam held on a single time frame.
 Here the students will be given a programming  environment and a task that they will code in a given duration (this time will be in the range of 40-120 minutes).

-Once during the term:
+About Exams:

-* A Midterm exam which will be a randomised multiple choice test with no-return-to-previous-question.
+* Midterm and final exams will be in class.
-* A Final exam which will be a randomised multiple choice test with no-return-to-previous-question.

 ## Course Material